0n3byt3/Leaflet.MarkerPlayer/README.md

 # Leaflet.MarkerPlayer
-A Leaflet plug-in for animating marker with ability to set progress!
+A Leaflet plug-in for animating marker with ability to get/set progress!

 ![Demo GIF](demo.gif)
 ## Live Deme